lpuzzello/RetroTINK-4K---Profile-Replicator/README.md

       - This script will first look for the default profile in SVS_PROFILES.txt.
       - Unlike MiSTer script, this will rely exclusively in the SVS_PROFILES.txt.

 6) This is other part of fun of owning these excelent devices like tweaking settings, and playing games.
-If you have any suggestion or ideas feel free add.
+   If you have any suggestion or find issues with these scripts feel free raise a Issue.
+Feel free also to copy or reuse, however please give the proper author credits, this kind of attitude only motivates the community to create new stuff.